onsi/ginkgo/docs/index.md

 As you can see Gomega allows us to make some pretty complex asynchronous assertions pretty easily!

 #### Testing Local Processes
 Launching and testing an external process is actually quite similar to testing an in-process asynchronous service (the example above).
-You typically leverage Goemga's [`gexec`](https://onsi.github.io/gomega/#gexec-testing-external-processes) and [`gbytes`](https://onsi.github.io/gomega/#gbytes-testing-streaming-buffers) packages.
+You typically leverage Gomega's [`gexec`](https://onsi.github.io/gomega/#gexec-testing-external-processes) and [`gbytes`](https://onsi.github.io/gomega/#gbytes-testing-streaming-buffers) packages.
 Let's imagine our book-publishing service was a actually a command-line tool we wanted to test:

 ```go
 //We compile the publisher in a BeforeSuite so its available to our specs